lena-mi/goldcrest/README.md

 ## About

-Built by Lena as a portfolio project while transitioning from senior product design into AI product/builder roles.
+Built by Olena as a portfolio project while transitioning from senior product design into AI product/builder roles.
 The goal is to ship something real at the intersection of product thinking, AI agent design, and working code.

 Previous project: [a11y-check](https://github.com/lena-mi/a11y-check) — an accessibility auditing tool.